Kintyre/ksconf/docs/source/dyn/cli.rst

                             here.
       --app-name APP_NAME   Specify the top-level app folder name.
 If this is not given, the app folder name is automatically extracted from the basename of SOURCE.
+Placeholder variables, such as '{{app_id}}' can be used here.
       --blocklist BLOCKLIST, -b BLOCKLIST
                             Pattern for files/directories to exclude.
 Can be given multiple times.
 You can load multiple exclusions from disk by using 'file://path' which can be used with '.gitignore' for example.
 (Default includes: '.git*',
                             '*.py[co]', '__pycache__', '.DS_Store')
-      --allowlist ALLOWLIST, -w ALLOWLIST
+      --allowlist ALLOWLIST, -a ALLOWLIST
                             Remove a pattern that was previously added to the blocklist.
       --follow-symlink, -l  Follow symbolic links pointing to directories.